learn-co-curriculum/dsc-text-classification-lab/README.md

 np.random.seed(0)
 ```

 Now, we need to fetch our dataset.
 Run the cell below to download all the newsgroups articles and their corresponding labels.
-If this is the first time working with this dataset, scikit-learn will need to download all of the articles from an external repository--the cell below may take a little while to run.
+If this is the first time working with this dataset, scikit-learn will need to download all of the articles from an external repository -- the cell below may take a little while to run.

 The actual dataset is quite large.
 To save us from extremely long runtimes, we'll work with only a subset of the classes.
 Here is a list of all the possible classes:

 <img src='classes.png'>

-For this lab, we'll only work with the following 5:
+For this lab, we'll only work with the following five:

 * `'alt.atheism'`
 * `'comp.windows.x'`